xsol05/xsol05.github.io/content/posts/005-internships.md

     appendFilePath: true # to append file path to Edit link
 ---

+{{< figure src="https://careercenter.umich.edu/files/cc/field/image/umichigan-culture-wall-search-for-jobs-or-internships.jpg#center" alt="Some things can be taught, some things need to be experienced" height="400">}}

 Doing an internship is one of the most important things you can do as a student, and it usually increases your chances of securing a job after graduation.
 My aim with this post is to include everything you need to know about this topic as a student.
 Ambitious aim, but let's go! 🥳

 Pro tip: Click on the Table of Contents to navigate through this super long post 😉